ahmed-esmail-1/Landing-Page-Tailwind/README.md

 npm run watch

-then use the program, just html and tailwind
+then use the website, just html and tailwind